george360-ux/Assignment-F/README.md

 -   Fertilizer trends over the years

 The skills learned to complete the final report were data cleaning and wrangling using R packages (dplytr, stringr, tidyverse, data.table).
-Government data formats can also be messy and this project reflects on what statisticians work with when giving a data set that needs to be organization in order to begin the analysis.
+Government data formats can also be messy, and this project reflects on what statisticians work with when giving a data set that needs to be organized to begin the analysis.